Tax Levies and Tax Liens – What’s the Difference?!?!?

 The short answer is NO. Taxpayers often use the words “levy” and “lien” as one and the same not realizing these are two totally different terms with different and important implications for your tax case.

-Simplistically – the difference between a levy and a lien is that a lien secures the government’s interest in an asset when you don’t pay your tax debt so that the IRS can collect from the proceeds if you decide to sell.
-A levy however attaches to the taxpayer’s wages or bank account to pay off the overdue tax debt.
+Simplistically – the difference between a levy and a lien is that a lien secures the government’s interest in an asset when you don’t pay your tax liability so that the IRS can collect from the proceeds if you decide to sell.
+A levy however attaches to the taxpayer’s wages or bank account to pay off the overdue tax liability.

 Let’s take a close look…